Welcome to the BHS Parents Group!

 Sunday, March 22: Entries are due

-Tuesday, April 14: Winning entries will be screened at Burlingame High School on at the 9th Annual CEC Student Film Fest where you could win up to $500!
+Tuesday, April 14: Winning entries will be screened at Burlingame High School at the 9th Annual CEC Student Film Fest where you could win up to $500!

-Entry and admission to the film fest is FREE.
 To register for this event and for more info about the CEC Student Film Fest go to burlingamefilmfest.com.

+The OYE Latinx Youth Conference will be held Saturday, March 28, 2026 at Cañada College in Redwood City!
 This annual event brings together hundreds of local teens and young adults ages 12 to 22.
 This day is an opportunity for youth and their parents to explore questions of identity and purpose, and build community through a fun and interactive day that includes hands-on workshops, inspirational speakers, artistic expression, community resource sharing, and networking.

 The event will feature performances, interactive workshops, resource tables and free breakfast and lunch for all in-person participants.